-During Roh's Presidency, he grew close politically to Kim Young-sam, a civilian well-known for having opposed Presidents Park and Chun.
+Despite censorship and political oppression, demonstrations for democracy continued throughout the 1980s, eventually forcing Chun to endorse democratization in 1987.
+Chun named liberalist and co-supporter of democratization General Roh Tae-woo the a civilian well-known for having opposed Presidents Park and Chun.
 In 1990, the 2 men merged their political parties to form the Democratic Liberal Party, which later merged with other political parties to form modern South Korea's powerful New Frontier Party (see p.
 4 of Political and Social Relations).
 This merger and Roh's backing helped Kim consolidate support and win the 1992 presidential election.